buildbot/buildbot/master/docs/developer/database.rst

     An instance of this class is available at ``master.db.changes``.

-    .. index:: objectid

-    Schedulers are identified by a their objectid - see :py:class:`StateConnectorComponent`.
+    Schedulers are identified by their schedulerid, which can be objtained from :py:meth:`findSchedulerId`.

+    Schedulers are represented by dictionaries with the following keys:

+        * ``id`` - scheduler's ID
+        * ``name`` - scheduler's name
+        * ``masterid`` - ID of the master currently running this scheduler, or None if it is inactive

+    Note that this class is conservative in determining what schedulers are inactive: a scheduler linked to an inactive master is still considered active.
+    This situation should never occur, however; links to a master should be deleted when it is marked inactive.

     .. py:method:: classifyChanges(objectid, classifications)

-        :param objectid: scheduler classifying the changes
+        :param schedulerid: ID of the scheduler classifying the changes
         :param classifications: mapping of changeid to boolean, where the boolean is true if the change is important, and false if it is unimportant
         :type classifications: dictionary